scottgoering/HeaterMeter-wiki/Thermocouple-Amplifier-Testing.md

 If both these readings check out, your thermocouple amplifier is fully operational and you may continue [[HeaterMeter 4.2 Assembly]].

+## Initial Bootup

+On the first boot of your HeaterMeter when the default configuration is flashed onto the AVR, you might be expecting to see `- No Pit Probe-` on the LCD.
+However, you'll be greeted with a boggling `Pit: 21F [ 0%]` message.
+Not to worry, the default configuration is for a thermistor probe.
+All that needs to be done is to switch Probe 0 in the webui config from "*Internal*" type to "*Thermocouple*" and save the config.

 ## Thermocouple Calibration

 After your HeaterMeter is assembled and fully operational, calibrating the thermocouple input may marginally improve its accuracy.
 Because HeaterMeter does not use a precision analog voltage reference, there's an inherent error in the measurement.
 Luckily this error is relatively constant for a build so it an be calibrated out.
 A one point calibration is all that is needed to determine an accurate reference voltage.